skasimalla/autoops/README.txt

 KNOWN ISSUES
-The text after end of <p> tag is getting truncated in the request.txt and response.txt
+The text after end of <p> tag is getting truncated in the request.txt and response.txt This is only happening in google mail and works fine in local smtp based mail.

 Any questions please contact skasimalla@gmail.com